 Diagnosis of Arthritis in Dogs

-Other medications can be used to slow down the progression of the disease and relieve discomfort.
-Surgery may be necessary to repair damaged joints or replace diseased ones.
+Additional medications can curb the disease’s progression and relieve discomfort, while surgery may be required to mend damaged joints or replace diseased ones.

-Holistic veterinarians recommend taking a holistic approach to treating arthritis in dogs, including addressing the cause of the problem rather than just focusing on symptoms.
-For example, if your dog has joint issues due to a lack of exercise, consider getting him into a weight training program.
-In addition, you could give him supplements that promote healthy joints, like glucosamine and chondroitin.
+Holistic veterinarians suggest an inclusive approach to treating arthritis in dogs, which involves tackling the root cause rather than merely focusing on symptoms.
+For instance, if your dog suffers from joint issues due to insufficient exercise, consider involving him in a weight training program.
+Additionally, you can provide him with supplements promoting healthy joints.

 Animal Physical Rehabilitation

-Many pet owners with dogs or cats with osteoarthritis (OA) find that their animals can benefit from certified small animal physical rehabilitation.
-Rehabilitation is a comprehensive approach to helping an animal recover from OA, including physical therapy, medication, and diet adjustments.
-Specific exercises for pets with OA are still being developed, but some common ideas include weight-bearing activities like walking and running; aquatic exercises such as swimming; manipulative therapies such as massage; and pain relief medications like carprofen.
+Owners of pets suffering from osteoarthritis (OA) often discover that their pets can greatly benefit from certified small animal physical rehabilitation.
+Rehabilitation encompasses a multifaceted approach to aiding an animal’s recovery from OA, including physical therapy, medication, and dietary modifications, guided by a skilled small animal physical rehabilitation practitioner.
+In addition, there’s the ongoing development of specific exercises for pets with OA, but commonly recommended activities include weight-bearing exercises like walking and running; aquatic exercises such as swimming; manipulative therapies such as massage; and pain relief medications.

 Laser Treatment

-Laser therapy is intensely focused energy that can treat various conditions in the body.
-It is particularly effective for treating pain and inflammation and preventing or delaying joint degeneration.
-Laser therapy may also improve walking ability in some cases.
+Laser therapy is a concentrated form of energy that can address various conditions.
+It’s particularly effective in treating pain and inflammation and averting or postponing joint degeneration.
+In some instances, laser therapy may also enhance a dog’s ability to walk.

-One standard laser treatment used to treat arthritis is photodynamic therapy (PDT).
-PDT uses a specific laser to damage cells in the target area, producing local inflammation and pain relief.
+Photodynamic therapy (PDT) is a standard laser treatment for arthritis.
+It employs a specific laser to inflict damage on cells in the target area, resulting in local inflammation and pain relief.

 Acupuncture

-• Loosen tight and achy muscles surrounding your pet’s joints
+• Ease tight and achy muscles surrounding your pet’s joints.

-• Reduce your pet’s dependency or the dose of chronic medications
+• Reduce your pet’s reliance on or the dosage of chronic medications.

 Adequan Injections

-Adequan is a polysulfated glycosaminoglycan (PSGAG) injection used to treat osteoarthritis in dogs.
-It is believed to work by lubricating and cushioning the joint and inhibiting the enzymes that break down cartilage.
-Adequan is usually given as an intramuscular injection, and the recommended dosage and frequency will vary depending on the size and condition of the dog.
-Treatment typically involves a series of injections given over several weeks.
-While Adequan is generally considered safe for dogs, it should not be used in animals with known bleeding disorders or in those receiving anticoagulant therapy.
-As with any medication, it is essential to consult a veterinarian before starting treatment with Adequan.
+Adequan, a polysulfated glycosaminoglycan (PSGAG) injection, treats osteoarthritis in dogs.
+It’s believed to function by lubricating and cushioning the joint and inhibiting the enzymes that degrade the joint cartilage and joint capsule.
+Adequan is typically administered as an intramuscular injection, with the recommended dosage and frequency varying based on the size and condition of the dog.
+Treatment typically comprises a series of injections given over several weeks.
+While Adequan is generally considered safe for dogs, it shouldn’t be used in animals with known bleeding disorders or those receiving anticoagulant therapy.
+As always, consult a veterinarian before commencing treatment with Adequan.

 Supplements for Treating Arthritis in Dogs